José María Córdova International Airport: History

-Between 1930 and 1932, three wealthy families in the metropolitan area of Medellín began with the idea of providing the city with an airport, as they were part of the Colombian Air Navigation Company which sought to carry passengers and mail from the city of Medellín to Puerto Berrio, along the Magdalena River and ultimately connect the cities of Medellín and Bogotá.
-One of the most important was Gonzalo Mejia, who in a very colloquial manner determined what would be the only place where an airport could be built; this location was later confirmed by the Curtis Wright firm based in New York City.

-After several obstacles, the city of Medellín finally approved the construction of an unpaved runway about 974 m long, which would later become Enrique Olaya Herrera Airport.
-Companies like Saco and Scadta from the cities of Barranquilla and Bogotá soon began service.
-Then, in the 70s, the need for a larger airport for the province of Antioquia arose due to the limitations of the Olaya Herrera Airport caused by insufficient space to expand.
+In the 1970s, the need for a larger airport for the Antioquia province arose due to the limitations of the Olaya Herrera Airport caused by insufficient space to expand.
 Two sites were proposed for the new airport: one in the vicinity of the municipality of Barbosa northeast of the city, and another in the valley of San Nicolas in Rionegro, east of the city.
 The latter was selected and construction began.

 The airport opened on August 29, 1985.
 During the same year, Avianca conducted test flights of its Boeing 747, first on the original runway at Olaya Herrera Airport, and then at the new José María Córdova.
 During this time the airport had significant movement of cargo and passengers, as the Olaya Herrera airport was closed from 1986 until 1991.
-When the Olaya Herrera Airport reopened, traffic reduced, but despite the reduction in domestic traffic, international traffic has seen exponential growth.
-Today, the Olaya Herrera Airport still has significant passenger movements, because it is a main hub for domestic flights within Colombia and the preferred option for domestic flights out of Medellin.
+Today, the Olaya Herrera Airport still has significant passenger movements, because it is a main hub for domestic flights within Colombia and the preferred option for domestic flights out of Medellín.

 In January 2006, an Airbus A380 landed at the airport to conduct technical tests of the engines.
 This was the first time a plane of that type had landed on Colombian soil, and also the first time it happened in South America.

 In 2016, the airport handled 7,376,160 passengers, and 6,892,104 in 2017.

-In August 2019, a new highway opened, which cut the traveling time from the airport to Medellín from 45 minutes to just 20 minutes.
-The route includes a tunnel called "Tunel de Oriente".
-The total cost of the project was 1.1 billion pesos.
+In August 2019, a new highway opened, which cut the traveling time from the airport to Medellín from almost an hour to just 20 minutes.
+The route includes a tunnel called "Túnel de Oriente".
+The total cost of the project was 1.1 trillion pesos.